 These glass doors and frameless glass walls create an indoor-outdoor living space by merging the kitchen with the patio area, perfect for access for the homeowners who want to want to eat outside during the summer months.

-An inward opening aluminium casement door was specified within the extension, acting as a traffic door.
+An inward opening aluminium pivot door was specified within the extension, acting as a traffic door.
 To merge the thicker framed door opening into the design of the minimal extension and appease planning officials who required a sleek glass design, the glass within the door was stepped over the outside edge of the aluminium door to create a flush, all-glass external finish.

 The structural glass of the glass extension was stepped over the roof structure above to create a continuous glass façade to the extension and a fully glazed design.
 The glass was then back painted black to hide all structure and supports behind.